shelkmike/NTproc/README.md

 `bash ntproc.sh --fastq ./Test_set/10000_reads.fastq --adapter AAGCAGTGGTATCAACGCAGAGT --output_folder Test_results`<br>

 ### Performance
 NTproc utilizes a single CPU thread and is capable of processing 1 000 000 reads in approximately an hour.
 If a faster performance is required, a user can split the input FASTQ file into batches and run several instances of NTproc independently.
-If you would like NTproc to have integrated parallelization, notify me via issues (https://github.com/shelkmike/NTProc/issues).
+If you would like NTproc to have integrated parallelization, notify me via Issues (https://github.com/shelkmike/NTProc/issues).